rk301999/Optimised_PasswordGenerator/README.md

 # Optimised PasswordGenerator
-Made an Optimised PasswordGenerator which use the useCallback function for memoization using vite+react and tailwind css
+Made an Optimised PasswordGenerator which uses the concept of memoization using vite+react and tailwind css

 [Netlify link](https://optimisedpasswordgenerator.netlify.app/)